Ayurvedic Nutrition

 The Foundation: Six Tastes of Ayurveda

-The six tastes and their effects:
+The six tastes and what they do:

 Eating for Vata Dosha